 Gerken also wrote about the importance of “rituals of respect.”

 Gerken wrote that these rituals “are so powerful they can trump even the deepest divides,” citing the case of Thurgood Marshall.
-As a black lawyer in mid-20th century America, he was able to do things in even Southern courtrooms that he couldn’t do in any other forum, like asking tough questions of a white woman.
-The rituals of respect enabled arguments to proceed–and eventually pay off.
+As a black lawyer in mid-20th century America, he was able to do things, like asking tough questions of a white woman, in courtrooms that he was not allowed to do in any other forum.
+The rituals of respect enabled the exchange of ideas to proceed–and eventually pay off.

 If we want to be effective in political debate, we need to do more than just listen.
-Taking the righteous path while avoiding self-righteousness requires us to drop the ‘self’ long enough to see the argument through our opponents’ eyes.
+We need to learn to set ourselves aside long enough to see the argument through our opponents’ eyes.